Custom Underwriting Workflows

 Postman Collection

-Moody's RMS makes sample code available to you in a Postman Collection that you can download from our Github repo. https://github.com/RMS/rms-developers/releases/tag/2023-04-uw
+Moody's makes sample code available to you in a Postman Collection that you can download from our Github repo. https://github.com/RMS/rms-developers/releases/tag/2023-04-uw

 On success, the operations returns a 202 Accepted response and adds an EXPOSURE_BATCH_EDIT job to the workflow engine queue.
 The Location response header specifies the job ID as part of a URL that you can use to track the status of the job, e.g. https://{host}/riskmodeler/v1/workflows/9034518.